 – What are the Distinctions?

 The terms libel, slander, and defamation are frequently confused with each other.
-They are all similar as Libel & Slander all fall into the same general catagory of law that concerns false statements which harm a person’s reputation.
+They are all similar as Libel & Slander all fall into the same catagory of law that concerns false statements which harm a person’s reputation.
 This general area of law is called defamation law.
 Libel & slander are types of defamatory statements.
-Libel is a defamatory statement that is written.
+Libel is a defamatory statement that is in written form.
 Slander is a defamatory statement that is oral.

 The difference between libel & slander was significant and had real world implications regarding how a case was litigated including the elements that had to be proven and who had the burden of proof.